ishaan-rd/vim-config/README.md

 by removing the ```"``` in front of it and close the file

 * Open any file in vim and you'll see the changes. (```vim ~/.bashrc```)

+## Plugins used
+All plugins installed from [VimAwesome](https://vimawesome.com/)
+* Syntastic - Syntax checking for Vim
+* Airline - Bottom status line for Vim
+* NerdTree - Side bar for opening folders and files in Vim
+* Vim-colorschemes - Themeing for Vim